RaptorCapture247/AquaVaults-Swapper/README.md

 ✅ You’re Done!

-The Aqua Vaults Swapper (Swapper-UI.html) is running locally.
+The AquaVaults Swapper (Swapper-UI.html) is running locally.

 Phantom Wallet is connected.